 PLEASE NOTE: Donations made toward IRUSA’s United States Humanitarian Aid fund in excess of the support requirements for this particular emergency may be used to support other important emergency or long-term work across the region.

-After Harvey was downgraded to a Tropical Storm, its wrath was still dangerous: it continued to dump rain as rivers rose, threatening entire neighborhoods.
-Schools have been closed, and many roads are still blocked: getting into or out of cities like Houston had been virtually impossible until early September.
+After Harvey was downgraded to a tropical storm, its wrath was still dangerous.
+It continued to dump rain as rivers rose, threatening entire neighborhoods.
+Schools were closed, and many roads stayed blocked for quite some time.
+Getting into or out of cities like Houston had been virtually impossible until early September.
 The storm brought some 51 inches of rainfall to certain areas.

 IRUSA’s Disaster Response